 Fibromyalgia sufferers commonly report depression, anxiety, insomnia and the consequential problems with relationships and general levels of well-being.

-These are all areas for which hypnotherapy and its relaxing properties are ideally suited.
+These are all areas for which hypnotherapy and its relaxing properties, when combined with a firm grounding in psychotherapy, are ideally suited.
 Fibromyalgia also encourages the abuse of alcohol and other substances.
 Hypnotherapy could help you here too.
 Addictions are ideal areas for therapies such as hypnosis.

 Obesity and fibromyalgia often exist in a feedback loop.
 Obesity places strain upon the body’ muscles which increases the experience of pain.
 Pain reduces mobility which increases a tendency to weight-gain.

 Becoming stressed about the fibro-fog is also common.
 Unfortunately, however, it does nothing to help.
 Stress is the enemy of clear thought and hypnotherapy could help you to remain calm and so avoid this trap.